Machine learning in manufacturing: key

 6

-To ensure that your machine learning model can be useful in a real-world scenario, it’s crucial to test it against previously unseen real data.
-In the majority of cases, these tests reveal the need for sufficient model adjustments and improvement.
-If after multiple tests, the model works as intended, you can safely deploy it into the production environment.
+To ensure that your machine learning model will operate as intended in real-world scenarios, it’s crucial to test it using real-life data before its launch.
+If after multiple tests the model works as intended, you can safely deploy it into the production environment.

 7